What is Collagen?

 Another study, partially funded by a German collagen producer, showed that collagen supplementation, when combined with resistance training, can increase muscle mass (4).
 It is unclear whether or not this benefit is due to the collagen specifically, or simply because protein is an important macronutrient for muscle gain.

-Studies have shown that patients with inflammatory bowel disease (IBS) have decreased serum concentrations of collagen.
+Studies have shown that patients with irritable bowel syndrome (IBS) have decreased serum concentrations of collagen.
 Since the tissue that lines the colon and the GI tract are built from the amino acids in collagen, collagen may help treat gastrointestinal symptoms and disorders, like leaky gut syndrome, IBS, acid reflux, Crohn’s disease and ulcerative colitis (5).

 How to Add Collagen to Your Diet with Food